← View more comparisons

 AppScreensAppScreens

 Connects directly to the App Store Connect API.
 Upload all your screenshots and translated app metadata (description, what's new, keywords) without ever opening a browser.
-Because ButterKit designs the screenshots, it already knows the correct sizes and locales for a seamless upload.
+Because ButterKit creates the screenshots, it already knows the correct sizes and locales, so there's zero manual file management.

 AppScreensAppScreens